 The non-controlling interest which are considered material to the Company are the non-controlling interest in Telkomsel and Mitratel.

-On September 30, 2023 and December 31, 2022, the non-controlling interest in Telkomsel holds 30.10% and 35.00% and Mitratel holds 27.09% and 28.15%, respectively.
+On December 31, 2023 and 2022, non-controlling interest ownership in Telkomsel is 30.10% and 35.00%, respectively.
+The change in ownership of non-controlling interests in Telkomsel is the result of the transfer of the Company's IndiHome business to Telkomsel and capital injection from Singtel to Telkomsel, which became effective from July 1, 2023 (Note 1e).